Paul Philippe Cret: Career

-In 1931, the regents of The University of Texas at Austin commissioned Cret to design a master plan for the campus, and build the Beaux-Art Main Building (1934–37), the university's signature tower.
-Cret would go on to collaborate on about twenty buildings on the campus.
-In 1935, he was elected into the National Academy of Design as an Associate member, and became a full Academician in 1938.
+In 1931, the regents of the University of Texas at Austin commissioned Cret to design a master plan for the campus, and build the Beaux-Art Main Building, which was constructed between 1934 and 1937 and is the university's signature building structure.
+Cret went on to collaborate on about 20 additional buildings on the University of Texas at Austin campus.
+In 1935, he was elected into the National Academy of Design as an associate member, and became a full academician in 1938.

-Cret's contributions to the railroad industry also included the design of the side fluting on the Burlington's Pioneer Zephyr (debuted in 1934) and the Santa Fe's Super Chief (1936) passenger cars.
+Cret's contributions to the railroad industry included designing the side fluting on Burlington's Pioneer Zephyr, which debuted in 1934, and the Santa Fe's Super Chief passenger cars, which were completed in 1936.

 He was a contributor to Architectural Record, American Architect, and The Craftsman.
-He penned the article "Animals in Christian Art" for the Catholic Encyclopedia.
+He wrote the article "Animals in Christian Art" for the Catholic Encyclopedia.

 Cret won the Gold Medal of the American Institute of Architects in 1938.
 Ill health forced his resignation from teaching in 1937.
 He served on the U.S. Commission of Fine Arts from 1940 to 1945.
-After years of limited activity, Cret died in Philadelphia of heart disease and was interred at The Woodlands Cemetery.

 Cret's work was displayed in the exhibit, From the Bastille to Broad Street: The Influence of France on Philadelphia Architecture, at the Athenaeum of Philadelphia in 2011.
 An exhibit of his train designs, All Aboard!
-Paul P. Cret's Train Designs, was at the Athenaeum of Philadelphia from July 5, 2012 to August 24, 2012.
-With a collection of 17,000 drawings and more than 3,000 photographs, The Athenaeum of Philadelphia has the largest archive of Paul P. Cret materials.
+Paul P. Cret's Train Designs, was displayed at the Athenaeum of Philadelphia from July 5, 2012 to August 24, 2012.
+With a collection of 17,000 drawings and more than 3,000 photographs, the Athenaeum of Philadelphia has the largest archive of Cret's work.

+Death

+After years of limited activity, Cret died in Philadelphia of heart disease on September 8, 1945.
+He was interred at The Woodlands in Philadelphia.